Residential Real Estate

 NJ added 39,000+ jobs in 2018 as compared to 47,100 for the same period in 2017.

-The NJ unemployment rate fell to 3.2% (the lowest it has been on over ten years), bolstering consumer confidence in NJ as well.
+The NJ unemployment rate rose to 3.4%, maintaining consumer confidence in NJ as well.
 In effect, NJ is rising with the national tide of nearly full employment.
-Based on the first eight month’s results, 2019 the state has added 21,000+ jobs in 2019 vs. only 14,000+ for the same period in the prior year.
+Based on the first eleven month’s results for 2019, the state is on course to add only 34,000 jobs.

 The level of jobs created has been at consistently higher levels than in the past several years (a silver lining as these additions to our job market will be able to afford to buy houses eventually).